mbergq/recipes/README.md

 I've also tried using custom fonts in the RecipeList component, at the moment there is a risk of a "whitescreen" appearing before the fonts are fully loaded, I tried fixing this by displaying the splashscreen before they are fetched but I got stuck and simply ran out of time.
+I realized later I should've loaded this should've been loaded fonts at App.tsx instead of the RecipeList component.